Blackfriars station

 The main line station was opened by the London, Chatham and Dover Railway with the name St. Paul's in 1886, as a replacement for the earlier Blackfriars Bridge station (now the present station's southern entrance) and the earlier Blackfriars railway bridge.
 This increased capacity of rail traffic through the Snow Hill tunnel to the rest of the rail network.
 The Underground station opened in 1870 with the arrival of the Metropolitan District Railway.
 The station was renamed Blackfriars in 1937 to avoid confusion with St Paul's tube station.
 It was rebuilt in the 1970s, which included the addition of office space above the station and the closure of the original railway bridge, which was demolished in 1985.

 In 2009, the station underwent major refurbishments to improve capacity, which included the extension of the platforms across the railway bridge and a new station entrance on the South Bank.
 The underground station was rebuilt at the same time, and work was completed in 2012.

 Location

 Blackfriars station serves Thameslink rail services that connect suburbs with central London.
 It straddles the River Thames, running across the length of Blackfriars Railway Bridge parallel to the A201 Blackfriars Bridge.
 For this reason, it is partly in the City of London and partly in the London Borough of Southwark.
 The north bank entrance is on the south side of Queen Victoria Street and the south bank entrance, opened in 2011, is adjacent to Blackfriars Road.

 The station falls within fare zone 1.
 The station is run by Thameslink, with Transport for London handling the underground platforms.
 A Thameslink driver depot is in the station building.
+The adjacent Blackfriars Millennium Pier provides river services to Putney and Canary Wharf.

 London Buses routes 4, 40, 63 and night routes N63 and N89 serve the station.
-The adjacent Blackfriars Millennium Pier provides river services to Putney and Canary Wharf.